 The number of ways in which customers can engage with us has skyrocketed over the past decade.
-Gone are the days where a "contact us" email address and phone number were considered sufficient.
-Today, customers expect organizations to meet them where they are, including text, chat, and social engagement (among other nontraditional channels).
+Gone are the days where a 'Contact Us' email address and phone number were considered sufficient.
+Today, customers expect organisations to meet them where they are, including text, chat and social engagement (among other non-traditional channels).

-The data shows that Champions are embracing this omni-channel ethos.
-We presented respondents with a list of possible customer engagement channels and asked which channels their organizations provide to customers today.
-While the use of phone and email are nearly ubiquitous, Champion organizations are much more likely to have embraced online help resources, messaging apps, social engagement, online chat, and text channels, among others (see Figure 9).
-In fact, when we looked at the average number of channels used by organizations, Champions offer an average of about two more channels of engagement than Starters (6.2 versus 4.4).
+The data shows that champions are embracing this omni-channel ethos.
+We presented respondents with a list of possible customer-engagement channels and asked which channels their organisations provide their customers with today.
+While the use of phone and email are nearly ubiquitous, 'champion' organisations are much more likely to have embraced online help resources, messaging apps, social engagement, online chat and text channels, among others (see Figure 9).

 Champions provide their customers with more ways to engage with them.
-On average, they offer two more channels of engagement than Starters.
+On average, they offer two more channels of engagement than starters.